UoB-HPC/abft-sparse-cg/README.md

 # Building

-Running `make` in the top-level directory will build all the implementation variants and also download a test matrix to use as input data.
+Running `make` in the top-level directory will build all the implementation and also download a test matrix to use as input data.

 The executables built will be named in the form:

-    cg-[coo|csr]-[impl]-[scheme]
+    cg-[coo|csr]-[impl]

 Where `impl` is	one of

 - `c`
 - `arm32`

-and `scheme` is	one of

-- `baseline`
-- `constraints`
-- `sed`
-- `sec7`
-- `sec8`
-- `secded`

-Running	`make test` will perform a quick sanity	check on each executable that is produced.
+Running `make test` will perform some quick sanity check on each executable that is produced.

 # Running

-    Usage: cg-coo-c-baseline [OPTIONS]
+    Usage: cg-coo-c [OPTIONS]

     Options:
       -h  --help                  Print this message
       -b  --num-blocks      B     Number of times to block input matrix -c  --convergence     C     Convergence threshold
-      -i  --iterations      I    Maximum number of iterations -m  --matrix-file     M    Path to matrix-market format file -p  --percent-nzero   P    Percentage of A to be non-zero (approx) -x  --inject-bitflip       Inject a random bit-flip into A
+      -f  --matrix-file     M     Path to matrix-market format file -i  --iterations      I     Maximum number of iterations -m  --mode            MODE  ABFT mode
+      -x  --inject-bitflip        Inject a random bit-flip into A

+      The -m|--mode argument controls which scheme to use for protecting the sparse matrix data.
+The available options are:
+        - NONE (default)
+        - CONSTRAINTS
+        - SED
+        - SEC7
+        - SEC8
+        - SECDED

       The -x|--inject-bitflip argument optionally takes a number to control how many bits to flip, and either INDEX or VALUE to